 When creating an attention-getting headline, it is important to consider the needs of the search engine bots and to place your keywords prominently within your headline.

 Looking at the above example of an effective headline we see that the focus of the article in question is identified right away.

 “Vegetarian Lasagne” is prominently placed at the front of the headline, making the focus of the article clear to both search engines and readers.

 The second part of our headline, “A Quick and Easy Recipe” goes even further, and identifies the article as an instructional guide.

 Finally, the third part of the headline, “That Your Kids Will Love”, is the playful embellishment that speaks directly to the consumer.

-We’ve made it clear to the search engine what the focus of the article is, Vegetarian Lasagne Recipes, and we’ve grab the readers attention by using emotional triggers.
+We've made it clear to the search engine what the focus of the article is, Vegetarian Lasagne Recipes, and we've grabbed the reader's attention by using emotional triggers.

 Of course, on the technical side of SEO, your headlines will become an H1 tag for the main headline and either H2 or H3 on sub-headlines.

 It's critical for Google to see at least the main H1 tag formatted correctly on your page.